xBrytch/MawuCMS/README.md

 Mawu is a CMS for Arcturus MorningStar, with updated HoloCMS(2008) system.

-Mawu was made by MiguelGonzalezAravena, MarcoCuel, Wulles, Skorp and WagnerDiniz.
+Mawu was made by MiguelGonzalezAravena, MarcoCuel, Brytch, Wulles, Skorp and WagnerDiniz.

 ## Compatible